-The post Toward a portable concussion detector that relies on an infrared laser appeared first on Engineering Research News.
+The post Toward a portable concussion detector that relies on an infrared laser appeared first on Michigan Engineering News.

 Prof. Euisik Yoon and his team developed a new machine learning tool that enables large-scale testing of cancer drug effectiveness with microfluidics.

 Cancer biologists and engineers collaborated on a device that could help predict the likelihood of breast cancer metastasis.